Visalia Times-Delta

 The Visalia Times-Delta is a digital and print newspaper published in Visalia, California.
 It is the oldest newspaper in the San Joaquin Valley.
-The paper is owned by Gannett and it is part of the USA Today Network.
+The paper is owned by USA Today Co. and it is part of the USA Today Network.

 History

 On June 25, 1859, the Tulare County Record and Fresno Examiner, and was first published in Visalia by J. W. Carpenter.
 The name was changed on Oct.
 8, 1959, to the Visalia Delta, with John Shannon as one of the proprietors.
 The owner was C. Killmer, who left after three months.
 Shannon then edited the Delta on his own.
 In September 1860, Henry G. McLean founded a rival paper called the Visalia Sun.

 Also that year, Shannon wrote an article defaming lawyer William G. Morris.
 Morris called for a meeting with Shannon, but he declined.
 Morris then took out an ad in the Visalia Sun calling Shannon a "coward and liar."
 In response, on Nov.
 16, 1860, Shannon went to Morris' office and beat him with a revolver.
 A shoot out ensued and Morris fatally shot Shannon.
 The Delta was then thought dead.
 Instead, his estate appointed L.O.
 Sterns to oversee the paper.

-In December 1860, it was sold to L.A.
-Holmes, owner of the Mariposa Gazette.
+In December 1860, it was sold to Lemuel A. Holmes, owner of the Mariposa Gazette.
 James Henry Lawrence was another proprietor.
 Holmes managed the Gazette and Lawrence was editor of the Delta.
 After the American Civil War began, Lawrence was seen as too sympathetic to Confederate States of America and left town after a number of bitter disputes with locals.
 Lawrence soon retired from the business.
 In October 1861, Holmes merged the Delta with the Sun, another Republican paper owned by McLean.
 Holmes died in 1862.
-McLean retired with out a succession plan in place.
+McLean retired without a succession plan in place.
 The Delta was managed by L.W.
 Ransom and his sons Elijah and Winfield Ransom.
 In May 1865, Henry M. Briggs became a co-owner and then the paper's only owner by the year's end.